COX-2 Nonsteroidal Anti-inflammatory Drugs (NSAIDs)

 Traditional NSAIDs act by blocking the production of a family of chemicals (known as prostaglandins) that cause inflammation.
 Two enzymes that are important for allowing prostaglandins to cause inflammation - COX-1 and COX-2 enzymes.

 Traditional NSAIDs work by blocking both COX-1 and COX-2.
 The COX-2 inhibitors work by blocking ONLY the COX-2 enzyme.
 By blocking the COX-2 enzyme, these new drugs can help block pain and inflammation and still allow the COX-1 enzyme to work.
-This is important because COX-1 enzymes helps protect the stomach lining, which decreases the chance of having a stomach ulcer and/or bleeding.
+This is important because COX-1 enzymes help protect the stomach lining, which decreases the chance of having a stomach ulcer and/or bleeding.

 What are the names of the newer COX-2 inhibitors?